 At this stage, you can also make sure that the question is ‘Required,’ which means that the respondents have to respond to this question before moving on to the next.

-Step 3: Enable response validation
+Step 3: Enable Google Forms validation

 Click on the three dots to set up response validation for this question.
 When you do this, a drop-down menu will open up where you have to click ‘Response validation.’